 Net income per share is computed in accordance with SFAS No. 128, "Earnings Per Share."
 Basic net income per share is computed by dividing net income by the weighted average number of common shares outstanding during the period and does not include any other potentially dilutive securities.
 Diluted net income per share gives effect to all potentially dilutive securities.
 For the year ended December 31, 2003 the Company's outstanding stock options are its only potentially dilutive securities and were included in the calculation of diluted net income per share using the treasury stock method.
-There were no potentially dilutive securities for the year ended December 31, 2005 the common shares issued under the Company's 2005 Restricted Stock Plan were the only potentially dilutive securities.
+There were no potentially dilutive securities for the year ended December 31, 2004.
+For the year ended December 31, 2005 the common shares issued under the Company's 2005 Restricted Stock Plan were the only potentially dilutive securities.